coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

 I/O Workflows
 -------------

+ - How does a network file system work?
+What is Lustre?
+What happens when I ask for the contents of a file?

  - Even a normal file system is generally much slower than a RAM, CPUs or GPUs.
 Computations have to wait for many cycles for each I/O operation.